 Write this in a letter to your lover.

 Then both of you recite, sing or perform this

 at the same hour, but in your local time zone.

 (concept #078 in the Collection TheConceptBank.org)Read more

 A group of people leaves for a walk.
-One person takes the lead and decides in which direction the group should goes.
+One person (familiair with the area) takes the lead and decides which direction the group should goes.
 During the walk nobody speaks.